zbra-solutions/valkyrie/README.md

 Job candidate store.

-This is a internship members project; testing ground for technologies and arquitectures.
+This is a internship members project; testing ground for technologies and architectures.